swadhwa369/ForSid/README.md

 #### Option 1 - testem is globally installed

 - If you have been running `testem` by running the `testem` command in your terminal, you are ready to go.
 Run `testem` to run the test specs.
-If you receive any errors or you don't have `testem` globally installed refer to option 2.
+If you receive any errors or you don't have `testem` globally installed, refer to option 2.

 ```sh
   $ cd ${name-of-the-checkpoint-repository}